How to Get Perfect, Crispy Chicken Skin Every Time

 If there is one thing that our Los Angeles campus president, Chef Lachlan Sands, appreciates when it comes to poultry, it is crispy chicken skin.
 There are culinary techniques to ensure crispiness and avoid a moist or rubbery texture.
 We asked him his top tips to achieve properly crispy sautéed or roasted chicken.

 Start with a hot pan.

-If you are sautéing, put the chicken skin side down in the pan in a little bit of oil.
-Be aware of the temperature of the pan.
+If you are sautéing, put the chicken skin side down in the pan in a little bit of oil — and be aware of the temperature of the pan.
 “If the pan is only medium, it’s going to render out the fat behind the chicken skin without crisping it,” Chef Lachlan explains.
 “The heat in your pan is actually a huge part of it when you’re sautéing chicken — it has to be medium-high heat.”

 Let it be.

 It is very tempting to want to see what is happening to your chicken’s skin, but Chef Lachlan warns, “Don’t futz with the chicken.
 Once it goes into the pan, leave it alone until it naturally lifts off the pan,” he says.
 “If you start lifting it and putting it back, it retards the Maillard reaction and you end up with fully cooked chicken, without fully crispy skin.”

 Whether sautéing or roasting, the bird’s skin must be dry before cooking.
 “People put butter on the chicken skin with the idea that it’s going to help it become crispy — it doesn’t,” he laments.
 “It helps the skin to go brown because the solids in the butter brown, but it doesn’t make it crispier.”
 Instead, he recommends using vegetable oil after thoroughly drying your bird.
 “Put a little schmear of vegetable oil and because there is no water in it, the heat from the oven immediately begins to crisp up the skin and you don’t end up with steam coming off the skin,” he says.